No. 7 Arizona beats No. 3 UCLA 86-75 in Pac-12 semifinals - News 12 Now

 Arizona continued to hit shots as UCLA continued to clank, stretching the lead to 63-48 as the decibel level in T-Mobile Arena continued to rise.

-The Bruins tried to make runs, but couldn’t get shots to consistently fall to make up enough ground.
+The Bruins tried to make runs , but couldn’t get shots to consistently fall to make up enough ground, allowing the Wildcats to get a little payback.

+“Never been prouder of a group of kids,” Miller said.
+“We lost a tough game at home in our last game and I think it really stuck with these guys and motivated them to be better.
+We had the opportunity and we took advantage of it.”

 BIG PICTURE